The Crypto Bone

 Over the past few months the project has changed in its design.
 Now you will be able to run a local software-based Crypto Bone on your main Linux machine without the need to use an external device.
 The storage of secrets on the main Linux machine has improved with the introduction of the cryptobone daemon process.

-There are also three different ways to use external devices to further secure the message key data base.
-You can use a separate Linux computer, a Beagle Bone or a Raspberry Pi 3 as a separate hardware to protect your database in an isolated environment.
-The software for the external device is now part of the main cryptobone RPM package, which is the same on all tree different hardware platforms.
+There are many different ways to use external devices to further secure the message key data base.
+You can use a separate Linux computer, a Raspberry Pi 3 or any other hardware that installs the CryptoBone software as a separate device to protect your database in an isolated environment.
+The software for the external device is an integral part of the main cryptobone RPM package, which is the same on all the different hardware platforms.

 The external device also has its own daemon process (cryptoboneexternd) that protects access to the encrypted data base.
 In contrast to the normal cryptobone daemon on the main machine, this daemon waits for the arrival of the masterkey which is sent from the main machine via the secure ssh tunnel.
 So the external Crypto Bone daemon gets its decryption key from outside while the normal Crypto Bone daemon will read the decryption key during a small time frame from a protected part of the local file system, directly after the boot process starts.
 This separation of the decryption key (master key) and the encrypted data base is the foundation of additional security you can achieve by using an external device.